rulingAnts/videoannotationtool/README.md

 ## Usage

-1. Run the application from your terminal (or double-click the portable app "Video Annotation Tool.exe"):
+1. Run the application from your terminal (or double-click the portable app "Visual Stimulus Kit Tool.exe"):
     ```bash
     python3.11 videoannotation.py
     ```